Golf as a Business Tool

 The Psychology of Golf and Trust

-Trust is the currency of business.
-Golf is a trust accelerator.
+Trust is the currency of business and golf is a trust accelerator.

 Here’s why.